Q. Can I learn Arabic?

 Q. Does the school provide me with transportation to and from the campus?

 A. Most of the provided accommodation of staff is within walking distance from the school campus.
 Later on you can either hire a car, car pool with friends or arrange a driver.
-The school will try to help those placed in further accommodation by providing transportation for the first 3 months until the employee arranges their own.

 Q. When can I get a driving license in Bahrain?